Bedroom Wall Art: The Complete Guide

 The simplest way to choose bedroom wall art is to decide the feeling first, then size the piece to the bed.
 Because the bedroom is the last thing you see before you sleep and the first thing you see when you wake, pick art for the mood you want in those moments — calm, romantic, or grounded — then scale it: a 48×32 above a queen, a 60×40 above a king, hung 6–10 inches above the headboard, horizontal or square (not vertical).
 Every piece is designed in California and hand-made to order, so the size and format you choose are the ones we build.

-Most decorating advice treats the bedroom like any other wall to fill.
-It isn’t.
-No other room bookends your day the way this one does — you study the wall above the bed as you drift off, and it’s the first thing your eyes find at dawn.
-That’s why “make it calming” is the right instinct but the wrong place to stop.
+Most rooms you decorate partly for other people.
+The bedroom is the one you decorate for yourself — and it is the only room where you study the wall above the bed as you drift off, and it's the first thing your eyes find at dawn.
+That's why "make it calming" is the right instinct but the wrong place to stop.
 The real move is to choose art for the specific feeling you want in those two moments — rest, romance, grounded quiet — and then scale it correctly to the bed.
 Feeling first, size second.
 Everything below follows that order.

 "I want the room to feel calm and uncluttered — the art should blend in, not stand out."